 Simply add all the files/folders that you want to include for CDN.
 Also if you notice, there is a rejected file list.
 When you make a small design update, your style.css will not update right away.
 So you can put that in a rejected file list for the time that you are making changes.
-If you just want a one-time purge, you can do that over in MaxCDN settings.
+If you just want a one-time purge, you can do that from your MaxCDN dashboard.

 Everything that we have covered up till now, will work great on most web hosting accounts.
-Because W3 Total Cache comes with other options, we will do our best to explain what they are, why we do not enable them on all sites.
+However, W3 Total Cache comes with many other options.
+We will try our best to explain what they are, and why we do not enable them on all sites.

 Minify simply reduce the size of your static files to save you every single kilobyte that you can.
-However, sometimes generating that minified file sometimes can crash your site.
+However, sometimes generating that minified file can be more resource intensive then the resource it will save.
 We are not saying that it is a horrible function.
-We are simply saying that it does not work with all sort of server settings.
+We are simply saying that it might not be the best fit for every server.
 We have heard numerous users complaining about it, and our host (HostGator) recommended us to leave this off.
 If you are like us (NOT SAVVY with server lingo), then listen to your web hosting provider.

 Database caching reduces the server load by caching SQL queries.
 This eliminates the processing time of querying the database (which may not be a lot for smaller sites).
 When we started using this, it seemed to put a lot of load on our server.
 Our host recommended us to turn it off.
 Instead, they ended up turning on the built-in SQL caching for us.
 Again, use this option at your own risk.
 You can try it out and see how it impacts your site load time.
 Then simply turn it off, if the impact is not significant enough.
 Most hosts do not recommend this for shared hosting accounts.

 If you have a highly dynamic site, then using the Object Caching will help.
 This is mainly used if you have complex database queries that are expensive to regenerate.
-For most beginners, this will not help.
+For most beginners, ignore it.

 Now that you have everything setup, it is best to create a backup for your W3 Total Cache Configuration.
 After all, we went through a lot in this article.
 You will need to come back to your W3 Total Cache’s General Settings Page.
 There is a section for Import / Export Settings.
 Click to Download the settings file from your server.